Error-331/code_tests/docs/bible/links.md

 The Real Reason - January 26 (Gods light, how sinners try to hide, about sin and sinners);

 The Freeway Chase - January 27 (do not hide from God, step into the light, expose your sin);

+Being Wise - January 28 (how to converse with people, conversation openers, natural realm, spiritual realm);